schedjoules/iOS-SDK/README.md

 - CalStorePickCountryViewController performance enhancements during scrolling
 - CalStoreCalendarViewController now honors the showsCloseButton property

 ### 1.0.0

 - CalStoreCalendarStoreViewController will show the 'Close' button on each page it shows
 - Fixed a crash when tapping on the (+)-button instead of the tablecell, when adding weather calendars

+## License & Copyright
+You are allowed to use this framework, it's documentation, bundle resources and examples for the integration of the CalendarStore in your own app only.

+**Copyright © SchedJoules 2016.**